New Italian tax regime for retired people abroad

 - the taxpayer receives pensions or similar annuities, having their source outside Italy;

-- the tax residence of the applicant taxpayer was located outside Italy during the last five years;
+- the tax residence of the applicant taxpayer was located outside Italy during at least the last five years;

 - the taxpayer moves his/her residence to Italy and the chosen place of residence is a city:

 - included in the territory of one of the following regions: Abruzzi, Apulia, Basilicata, Calabria, Campania, Molise, Sardinia, Sicily.